Windows 11 Search Indexer High CPU and Disk Usage

 What is Microsoft Windows Search Indexing?

-By default, Windows Search Indexing is set to index most of the files on your computer, including system files, documents, photos, and music.
+By default, this tool goes through most files on your computer, like your documents, pictures, and music.

 Learn: How to Limit CPU Usage of a Process in Windows 11

-Let the search indexer complete its run
+Let the search indexer finish its job

 Related issue: High CPU Usage After Windows Update